Square Enix at E3 2018: Watch live for more details on Kingdom Hearts 3, Shadow of the Tomb Raider and more

 Shadow of the Tomb Raider looms large

 The final part of the rebooted Lara Croft origin trilogy is likely to take center stage, since the Eidos Montréal game is the last entry in the Tomb Raider origin trilogy and it's out Sept.
 14 on PS4, Xbox One, and PC.
-David Anfossi, the studio head, hinted that Tomb Raider fans are in for a surprise.
+The game got some primo placement at the Xbox press conference on Sunday (see the trailer below), but David Anfossi, the studio head, has hinted that Tomb Raider fans are in for a surprise.
 The return of Lara's butler, perhaps?!

 Another taste of the Final Fantasy VII Remake?